 Annual family income needs to be between $80,000 and $150,000, with typical assets.

-If you are eligible, MCAP will cap the contribution your parents make toward your annual cost of attendance at UC Berkeley at 15 percent of their total income.
-Families will still be responsible for nonresident supplemental tuition and fees or for any additional cost of attendance beyond the standard student budget.
+If you are eligible, MCAP will cap the contribution your parents make toward your annual standard cost of attendance, excluding nonresident supplemental tuition, at 15 percent of their total income.

 Frequently Asked Questions

 1. I am a new, dependent California resident admitted for the 2018-19 academic year.
 Am I eligible for an MCAP award?

 No. California residents, including AB 540 eligible students, admitted for the 2018-19 academic year are not eligible for MCAP funding.
 You may be eligible for California's Middle Class Scholarship (MCS).

 2. Are continuing, dependent California residents admitted before the 2018-19 academic year eligible for an MCAP award?

 Continuing California residents, including AB 540 students, admitted prior to Fall 2018 and all domestic, non-resident dependent undergraduates that meet the MCAP eligibility criteria are considered for funding.
 Continuing California residents, including AB 540 students, may also be eligible for California's Middle Class Scholarship (MCS).
 Note: Receipt of an MCS award may affect the amount of your MCAP award.